BluemlJ/TandemTurtle/README.md

   * Type in `go` in the server console or click on `go` in the frontend
   * Watch a beautiful game of Bughouse chess in action!

+If the server is not runinng, it's autocatically running in CLI mode (like sunsetter or other chess engines)

 # Contributors
 Jannis Blüml, Maximilian Otte, Florian Netzer, Magdalena Wache, Lars Wolf